 Hence, the interface design directly impacts the welding quality of the box structure.
 Additionally, a considerable gap will exist at B, making direct laser welding difficult to manage.

 Figure 8 Schematic diagram before optimization

-For this situation, we have optimized the cabinet structure.
-During the design, part of the metal of the step surface is cut off, and then two small step surfaces are extended.
-As shown in Figure 9a.
+To address this issue, we have optimized the cabinet structure.
+In the design process, a portion of the metal from the step surface was removed, and two smaller step surfaces were extended, as depicted in Figure 9a.

-At B in Figure 8, two stepped surfaces are alternately extended to increase the amount of metal compensation to make up for the gap created there, as shown in Figure 9d.
+At B in Figure 8, two stepped surfaces are alternatively extended to increase the amount of metal compensation, which makes up for the gap created in that area.
+This solution is illustrated in Figure 9d.

 Figure 9 Schematic diagram of the sheet metal design of the 45 ° beveled flange interface

 Figure 10 demonstrates the result of the laser welding process.